jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

                 '31/12/99'
             )

-  green again.
-I can now test ``duration`` with any dates and times.
-I just cannot use dates that do not exist
+  and the terminal shows green again.
+I can now test ``duration`` with any dates and times, but cannot use dates that do not exist

 * I add a :ref:`method<functions>` that calls `datetime.datetime.strptime`